-The bill, passed by both houses of Congress and signed into law today by President Obama, puts the U.S. on the same playing field as many other developed countries including those in the European Union (EU) and Japan, which already have accelerated regulatory pathways for regenerative therapies.
+The 21st Century Cures Act was passed by both houses of Congress and signed into law by President Obama.
+It puts the U.S. on the same playing field as other regions, such as Japan, South Korea, and the EU, which have accelerated regulatory pathways for regenerative therapies.

 The bill encourages late-stage development in regenerative medicine, recognizing the field’s potential to address severe unmet medical needs.
 It also correctly identifies regenerative therapy as a category in its own right.

-Purpose of the 21st Century Cures Act Summary
+The 21st Century Cures Act Summary

 (1) for biomedical research, including high-risk, high-reward research and research conducted by early stage investigators;